essif-lab/framework/README.md

 ```

 The first command is for linking dependencies.
 The second starts a local development server and opens up a browser window.
+Note that not all browsers work with this - for example, Microsoft Edge doesn't work.
+Chrome and FireFox however do.
-Most changes are reflected live without having to restart the server.
+When developing, most changes are reflected live without having to restart the server.

 ### Build